 Capture area — Pacific, North West (FAO 61) and Central (FAO 71,77)

 Stock detail — All Areas

 Commercial buyers should establish what measures the flag state and fleet relating to their source is taking to reduce impacts to vulnerable species.
 Large buyers should consider supporting such improvements.
-There is a Fishery Improvement Project (FIP) in place for some purse seine fleets in this area which is making good progress at improving elements of the fishery.
-More info is available here
+There are MSC certified fleets within the scope of this rating which represent the best choice.
+There is also is a Fishery Improvement Project (FIP) in place for some fleets.
+More info is available from fisheryprogress.org.

 MCS also advocates specifying the need for supplying vessels, in particular purse seiners, to register on the ISSF Proactive Vessel Register.

 Tuna belong to the family Scombridae.
 They are large, oceanic fish and are seasonally migratory, some making trans-oceanic journeys.
 Yellowfin are found throughout the world’s tropical and subtropical seas, except the Mediterranean.
 They often form large, size specific schools, frequently associated with dolphins or floating objects.
 Yellowfin is a large fast growing species, reaching maximum sizes of 240cm in length, 200kg in weight and an age of 8 years.
 They mature when 2 to 5 years old and mainly spawn in summer.
 Smaller fish are mainly limited to surface waters, while larger fish are found in surface and deeper waters, but rarely below 250m.
 Yellowfin has medium resilience to fishing.

 The yellowfin tuna fishery in the Western and Central Pacific Ocean (WCPO) is the second largest in the world after skipjack.
 It is not overfished and not subject to overfishing.